 Where are carpenter bees found?

 Carpenter bees are not social insects and do not live together in large nests like other stinging insects.
-After emerging from their overwinter hiding spot the adults feed and breed; the fertilized females then create nesting areas to lay their eggs.
-The female creates a hole the diameter of her body inside wood.
-She tunnels into the wood where she makes a gallery to lay her eggs and to allow the larvae to develop after they hatch.
+After emerging from their overwinter hiding spot, the adults feed and breed.
+The fertilized females then create nesting areas to lay their eggs.
+The female creates a hole the diameter of her body in the wood, and then creates tunnels where she makes a gallery to lay her eggs and to allow the larvae to develop after they hatch.

 What do carpenter bees eat?

-Many people think because of their name that carpenter bees eat wood, but carpenter bees do not feed on the wood they are tunneling through.
-In fact, they will leave piles of shaving below that nest that they have “kicked” out as they are tunneling.
+Many people think that because of their name that carpenter bees eat wood, but carpenter bees do not feed on the wood they are tunneling through.
+In fact, they will leave piles of shavings below the nest that they have “kicked” out as they are tunneling.
 Carpenter bees, like many other bee species, feed on the sweet nectar and pollen that they collect from plants and trees.

 DIY carpenter bee prevention and control tips